-- 1 Navigate to the folder or workspace where you want to set the maximum number of allowed file versions. - 2 Click Folder > Configure Views, URLs and Controls if you are setting the number on a folder.

-- Click Workspace > Configure Views, URLs and Controls if you are setting the number on a workspace. - 3 Click the Versioning and Folder Settings tab. - 4 Select Enable File Versions if it is not already selected, then specify the maximum number of allowed versions in the Maximum Versions field. - 5 (Conditional) If the text (Inherited) appears next to the Maximum Versions field, click Stop Inheriting from Parent.
+- 1 Navigate to the folder or workspace where you want to set the maximum number of allowed file versions. - 2 Click the Configure icon next to the folder or workspace title, then click Configure Views, URLs and Controls, depending on whether you are setting the number on a folder or workspace. - 3 Click the Versioning and Folder Settings tab. - 4 Select Enable File Versions if it is not already selected, then specify the maximum number of allowed versions in the Maximum Versions field. - 5 (Conditional) If the text (Inherited) appears next to the Maximum Versions field, click Stop Inheriting from Parent.
 This configures the folder or workspace to not inherit this setting from a higher-level folder or workspace. - 6 Click OK.

-3.4.2 Automatically Deleting Minor File Versions After a Specified Number of Days
+3.5.2 Automatically Deleting Minor File Versions after a Specified Number of Days

 You can configure all minor versions of each file to be automatically deleted after a specified number of days (major versions are never deleted).
 When you configure a folder in this way, all versions of the document that are not a major version are deleted after the specified number of days.
-(For more information about major and minor versioning, see "Incrementing the Major Version Number of a File" in "Working with Files in a Folder Entry" in the Novell Vibe 3.3 User Guide.)
+(For more information about major and minor versioning, see "Incrementing the Major Version Number of a File" in "Working with Files in a Folder Entry" in the OpenText Vibe 4.0.8 User Guide.)